MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Import-CsCertificate.md

 # Import-CsCertificate

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Imports a certificate for use with Microsoft Lync Server 2010.
-If a certificate is not acquired by using the Request-CsCertificate cmdlet, then that certificate must be imported before it can be assigned to a Lync Server 2010 server role.

-**Below Content Applies To:** Lync Server 2013

-Imports a certificate for use with Lync Server.
-If a certificate is not acquired by using the Request-CsCertificate cmdlet, then that certificate must be imported before it can be assigned to a Lync Server server role.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Imports a certificate for use with Skype for Business Server 2015.
+Imports a certificate for use with Skype for Business Server.
-If a certificate is not acquired by using the Request-CsCertificate cmdlet, then that certificate must be imported before it can be assigned to a Skype for Business Server 2015 server role.
+If a certificate is not acquired by using the Request-CsCertificate cmdlet, then that certificate must be imported before it can be assigned to a Skype for Business Server server role.
 This cmdlet was introduced in Lync Server 2010.